-Being a contemporary Sedona artist, this was a real departure from my traditional southwest Sedona landscapes paintings.
+Being a contemporary Sedona artist, this was an actual departure from my traditional southwest Sedona landscape paintings.
 I created this original whimsical watercolor of Ferdinand’s Flowers after I painted Patriotic Longhorns.
-My sweetheart saw this landscape wall art, which I had hanging in one of the galleries where I exhibited.
-Seeing this canvas print years ago, and said that I should name it “Ferdinand’s Flowers,” and so I did.
+My sweetheart saw this landscape wall art, which I had hanging in one of the galleries I exhibited.
+Seeing this canvas print years ago, I said I should name it “Ferdinand’s Flowers,” so I did.
 The Story of Ferdinand (1936) is the best-known work written by American author Munro Leaf.
-Delight-in this image of a gentle bull named Ferdinand, with its unique flowers & Love.
+Delight in this image of a gentle bull named Ferdinand, with its unique flowers & Love.
 Ferdinand is the world’s most peaceful and beloved little bull.

 Discover The Story of Ferdinand